 These Guidelines aim to be easy to understand and widely applicable to most actions on Ham Community.
 These Guidelines are not meant to be oppressive, rather focusing on the most commonly shared positive principles that we believe are critical for setting a foundation in a community, to enable it to thrive.

-Comments that we find to be hateful, inflammatory, or harassing will likely be removed.
+Comments that we find to be hateful, inflammatory, or harassing will be removed immediately.
 If you do not have something nice to say about another user, don't say it.
 Treat others the way you’d like to be treated.

 Expect this policy to be enforced.